jbhoot/enforce-browser-fonts/readme.md

+# What is this?

+I prefer to use my own fonts instead of fonts set by websites.
+While firefox provides this configuration, it does not let you easily toggle between browser and website fonts, which is a hassle, because quite a lot of time, I need to use the website fonts (eg: fonts.google.com).

+This Firefox WebExtension lets you toggle between browser and website fonts by:

+1. clicking on the toolbar icon
+2. pressing keyboard combo: Alt-Comma

+The toolbar icon also acts as a visual cue: If it is coloured, then browser fonts are enforced.
+Otherwise, website fonts are being used.
+The icon tooltip provides the textual cue for the same.

 # Demo

 ![](demo.gif)

 # Roadmap

-- [] Customizable keyboard shortcut
+- [ ] Customizable keyboard shortcut
-- [] Configuration per website.
+- [ ] Configuration per website.
 As such, Firefox's setting is browser-wide.
 But I see a possibility of piping through the various extension APIs to make per-website configuration possible.

 # Current Limitations